vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 _TYPE_: The type of Job.
 Allowed values: create|reset
 Usage:

 This function full renders job objects that either create or reset a database defined for _COMPONENT_.
-The container used for these database operations is the 'vpms/dbtools' and the tag to use is given in the `hull.config.specific.tags.dbTools` field.
+The container used for these database operations is found in the `hull.config.specific.images.dbTools.repository` field (default is 'vpms/dbtools') and the tag to use is given in the `hull.config.specific.images.dbTools.tag` field (default "1.8").
 In order to work correctly, the following environment variables are provided to each 'vpms/dbtools' instance executed:
 - DBHOST: retrieved from the database endpoints (`postgres` or `mssql`) `uri.address` field
 - DBPORT: retrieved from the database endpoints (`postgres` or `mssql`) `uri.address` field
 - DBTYPE: `postgres` or `mssql`, determined by hull.vidispine.addon.library.get.endpoint.key function